 ✔️ Wheels - it has 100mm 86a clear wheels.
 The 86a refers to the durometer (hardness) of the wheel.
 The durometer scale goes from 0-100a.
 The higher the number the harder the wheel.
 Most scooter wheels are 85a.
 Softer wheels tend to absorb more of vibrations but have a good grip, great for skate parks but wear out quickly.
 Harder wheels are more durable and faster.
 So 86a is a good number for a kick scooter.

-✔️ Suitable for kids of all ages - the handlebar is adjustable from 63 cm and the maximum height is 95 cm so can be adjusted to accommodate children of different sizes and it will grow with your child.
-It's very easy to adjust too.
-It has a maximum user weight of 100kg, so some adults may even be able to have a go.
+✔️ Suitable for kids of all ages - the handlebar is adjustable from 63 cm.
+The maximum height is 95 cm so it can be adjusted to accommodate children of different sizes and will grow with your child.
+It's easy to adjust and with a maximum user weight of 100kg, even adults can also hop on and have a go.

 ✔️Construction - the scooter is well made and constructed from aircraft grade aluminium.